parapluu/Concuerror/docs/faq.md

 calling `erlang:time/0` twice may use a recorded result for the first call and an updated result for the second call (if it after the branching-out point), with the difference between the two increasing in every interleaving.

+### How does Concuerror handle NIFs?

+Concuerror cannot intercept, instrument or perform race analysis in modules using NIFs and is very likely to crash if such modules are used.
+Better support may be included in the future.